CFehrmann/SurveySolutionsAPIv2/README.md

   through several global options, such that the UI can be customized to the user language.
 In case you don’t need any of these notifications, you can also deactivate them globally.
+- Handling of transient http errors (500), which are sometimes returned by the Survey Solutions API, through an automatic retry after a short delay, and a maximum number of 2 retry attempts.

 This is just a very rough overview of the most prominent features, for details please see the individual functions’ documentation.
 An extensive